 we can direct you to the appropriate coordinator for that day.

-We provide take out sandwich bags as they leave the afternoon meal.
+take with them as they leave the afternoon meal.
 Generally the kitchen

-crews for the day make the sandwiches, but sandwich donations
+crews for the day make the sandwiches, but sandwich donations are

 goods available to us, but we use volunteers to pick up donations and